Skip to Content

 Connector tutorial scenario 2: Fetch file

-This scenario demonstrates another use of the “Dropbox Fetch File” activity created in Scenario 1: Fetch file.
-In this example, a text file is fetched from Dropbox and the contents of that text file are accessed and decrypted.
+This scenario demonstrates another use of the Dropbox Fetch File activity created in Scenario 1: Fetch file.

-These contents are then written to an FTP server.
-Unlike Scenario 1, the resulting file is a text file that contains only the content of the file received from Dropbox, without the metadata.
+Unlike Scenario 1, the resulting text file contains only the content of the file received from Dropbox, without the metadata.

 Here is the completed operation: